-Part: "There are many issues at stake in this contest of vital importance to the people.
-It is of the utmost importance that we should have sound curthe conditions that have told for our material prosperity, but it is of even greater importance to keep undimme the nations of the earth and, greater yet to preserve the principles that lie at the root of sound government.
-We may differ as to the policies and the nation still go ahead, but when once a considerable body of our people cease o understand that it is the right of very man to cast his vote as he wishes cannot, my countrymen, go on long as a republic if that right is denied."
-In his speech at Hopkinsville, Governor Roosevelt said: "Mr. Bryan is exceedingly worried for fear there may be an infringement of the doctrine of the Declaration of Independence in the Philippines; he fears lest we do injustice to Tagal bandits shooting at our troops, who wear Uncle Sam's uniform in the Philippines.
+There are many issues at stake in this contest of vital importance to the people.
+It is of the utmost importance that we should have sound cur rency and that we should preserve material prosperity, but it is of even greater importance to keep undimme the nations of the earth and, greater yet to preserve the principles that lie at the root of sound government.
+We may differ as to the policies and the nation still go ahead, but when once a considerable body of our people cease to understand that it is the right of every man to cast his vote as he wishes and to have the vote counted as cast self-government itself is in danger.
+We cannot, my countrymen, go on long as a republic if that right is denied."

+In his speech at Hopkinsville, Gov-

+ernor Roosevelt said: Bryan is exceedingly worried for fear there may be an infringement Independence in the Philippines; he fears lest we do injustice to Tagal bandits shooting at our troops, who wear Uncle Sam's uniform in the Phillippines.
 Let him stop being jealous about that and let him explain how it was that he came into this State to uphold fraud and dishonor.
-It is a good thing to set one's own house in order before you attend overmuch to that of some one else's on the other side of the licans, but to alli good Democrats low the party when it treads the de vious paths of mob violence, the sup pression of votes honestly cast, and the eating of men who are not elected,
+It is a good thing to set one's own house in order before you attend overmuch to that of some one else's on the other side of the globe.
+I appeal not only to Repub-licans, but to alli good Democrats who are Americans first and decline to fol-low the party when it treads the de-vious paths of mob violence, the sup-pression of votes honestly cast, and the eating of men who are not elected

 Miss Gast Still Breaking Records.

 New York, Oct.
-13.-Miss Margaret Gast, the cyclist, who since last Saturday afternoon has been traveling al most incessantly over the roads in the vicinity of Valley Stream, N. J., in an endeavor to lower the 2,000 mile road record, completed 1,550 miles at noon today, breaking all previous records for 1,500 miles by about 24 minutes.
+13.-Miss Margaret Gast, the cyclist, who since last Satur Gast, the cyclist, who since last Saturday afternoon has been traveling almost incessanily over the roads in the vicinity of Valley Stream, N. J., in an endeavor to lower the 2,000 mile road record, completed 1,550 miles at noon today, breaking all previous records for 1,000 miles by about 24 minutes.
 She was in very fair condition.
-For i time last night she was inclined to self, but she was persuaded to struggle on.
-At the conclusion of the 1,550th mile, Miss Gast started off on a seven mile spin.
-Miss Gast's managers say mile spin.
-Miss Gast's managers say that she will finish the 2,000 miles Mon-
+For a time last night she was inclined to time last night she was inclined to tive up the task she had set for her self, but she was persuaded to struggl nile, Miss Gast started off on a sever that she will finish the 2,000 miles Monday night.